SolveH/deep-learning-intro-in-VR/README.md

 # Credits
 The application was developed by Sølve Robert Bø Hunvik during his master thesis project at the Norwegian University of Science and Technology in the Department of Computer Science.
 Frank Lindseth was the project's supervisor.
+Every free resource used for the project is credited within the game menu.

 # License
 This project is licensed under the MIT license.